top of page

 Phase 1 Application

-Complete the phase 1 application, provide proof of income and money for the credit report
+Complete the phase 1 application, provide proof of income, bank statements and the credit check fee.

 2.